Scandal-plagued U.S. EPA chief Scott Pruitt resigns

 In his resignation letter, Pruitt writes that “the unrelenting attacks on me personally, my family, are unprecedented and have taken a sizable toll on all of us.”

 Leading the agency since February 2017, Pruitt acted steadily to implement President Donald J. Trump’s directive to slash “unnecessary and burdensome” regulations.
-Activists on the left, meanwhile, contend that this is undermining health and environmental protections and diminishing safety requirements for pesticides and commercial chemicals.
+Activists on the left, meanwhile, contend that this is undermining health and environmental protections.

-Pruitt’s departure, however, likely won’t mean a change from the deregulatory path that he set as long as Congress doesn’t intervene.
+Pruitt’s departure, however, likely won’t mean a change from the deregulatory path that he set if Congress doesn’t intervene.

 “The ideological fervor with which Pruitt pursued the destruction of environmental regulations and the agency itself live on in the Trump administration,” says Environmental Working Group President Ken Cook.

-EPA’s second-in-command, Andrew Wheeler, takes the reins as interim agency head as of July 9, Trump said July 5 when he announced Pruitt’s resignation in a tweet.
+EPA’s second-in-command, Andrew Wheeler, took the reins as interim agency head on July 9.
 Wheeler is widely seen as a politically savvy Washington insider who effectively pushes the interests of the fossil-fuel industry.

 “We have full confidence in Acting Administrator Andrew Wheeler to carry President Trump’s important EPA reform agenda forward,” says Myron Ebell of the Competitive Enterprise Institute, a libertarian group that is skeptical that humans are causing climate change.